-- 2.1 The provisions of the Act and the rules and regulations herein shall not apply to retail operators offering for sale to the consumer only shellfish which have been obtained from persons licensed to operate a shellfish business. - 2.2 No person shall conduct within this state any shellfish business until that person shall have obtained a license from the Department. - 2.3 As a condition of initial and continued licensure, shellfish businesses licensed in this state shall meet the requirements of 21 Code of Federal Regulations, Part 123 of reference 2 herein, where applicable. - 2.4 The Director shall, upon receipt of application for a license to conduct a shellfish business, cause the applicant's shellfish business facilities to be investigated and, if they are found to comply with the provisions of the Act and the rules and regulations herein, shall issue a license upon receipt of a fee of three hundred twenty dollars (\$320.00) for a shipper/reshipper or a fee of three hundred ninety dollars (\$390.00) for a shucker packer/repacker. - 2.5 Any person who wants to be a dealer shall have and implement a HACCP plan, and have a program of sanitation monitoring and record keeping in compliance with 21 CFR 123 as it appears in the Federal Register of December 18, 1995, except for the requirement for harvester identification on a dealer's tag. - 2.6 Any license so issued shall apply only to those phases of the shellfish business as approved by the Department and as defined herein. - 2.7 The license period shall be for twelve (12) months, unless sooner suspended or revoked for cause, commencing on January 1st, and the license fee shall be at the full annual rate regardless of the date of application or the date of issuance of license.
-The fee for renewal of a license to conduct a shellfish business shall be three hundred twenty dollars (\$320.00) for a shipper/reshipper or three hundred ninety dollars (\$390.00) for a shucker packer/repacker. - 2.8 Licenses issued hereunder may be suspended or revoked for violation of the provisions of the Act and the rules and regulations herein. - 2.9 The Director may, after a hearing, refuse to issue any such license to any person who has been convicted of any violation of the Act or the rules and regulations herein. - 2.10 Each dealer shall have a business facility address or aquaculture lease at which inspections of facilities, activities, equipment, or records can be conducted.
+- 2.1 The provisions of the Act and the rules and regulations herein shall not apply to retail operators offering for sale to the consumer only shellfish which have been obtained from persons licensed to operate a shellfish business. - 2.2 No person shall conduct within this state any shellfish business until that person shall have obtained a license from the Department. - 2.3 As a condition of initial and continued licensure, shellfish businesses licensed in this state shall meet the requirements of 21 Code of Federal Regulations, Part 123 of reference 2 herein, where applicable. - 2.4 The Director shall, upon receipt of application for a license to conduct a shellfish business, cause the applicant's shellfish business facilities to be investigated and, if they are found to comply with the provisions of the Act and the rules and regulations herein, shall issue a license upon receipt of a fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for a shipper/reshipper or a fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for a shucker packer/repacker. - 2.5 Any person who wants to be a dealer shall have and implement a HACCP plan, and have a program of sanitation monitoring and record keeping in compliance with 21 CFR 123 as it appears in the Federal Register of December 18, 1995, except for the requirement for harvester identification on a dealer's tag. - 2.6 Any license so issued shall apply only to those phases of the shellfish business as approved by the Department and as defined herein. - 2.7 The license period shall be for twelve (12) months, unless sooner suspended or revoked for cause, commencing on January 1st, and the license fee shall be at the full annual rate regardless of the date of application or the date of issuance of license.
+The fee for renewal of a license to conduct a shellfish business shall be as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for a shipper/reshipper or as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for a shucker packer/repacker. - 2.8 Licenses issued hereunder may be suspended or revoked for violation of the provisions of the Act and the rules and regulations herein. - 2.9 The Director may, after a hearing, refuse to issue any such license to any person who has been convicted of any violation of the Act or the rules and regulations herein.

+2.10 Each dealer shall have a business facility address or aquaculture lease at which inspections of facilities, activities, equipment, or records can be conducted.